fmosbacher/mathematician/README.md

 Simple library for parsing mathematical expression from a string.
 It doesn't require any dependency.

-It supports only tokenization of integer values and the plus operator for now.
+It supports only tokenization of integer values and basic operators for now.

 ## Example